 With practice, you’ll perfect assorted techniques for plucking your prize.
 Poke and pull.
 Spaghetti-style twirl.
 The underneath scoop.

 Earthing is free.
 No hooks, lures, or expensive gear required.
 All you need is a stick, picked up along the way or recycled from a previous Earthing excursion, and you’re ready to savor the rush of landing a wet, drippy, and sometimes slimy object.

 It’s delightfully cruelty-free, which is ideal for folks like me who prefer our finned friends not be yanked from their homes with a hook ripping into their mouths.
 With Earthing, fish flit freely beneath the surface as you tidy up around them.

-Whatever pollutant you retrieve during your expedition, relish the sense of pride as you toss that sucker in the trash.
+Whatever pollutant you retrieve during your expedition, relish the sense of pride as you toss that sucker in the trash (or the recycling, if it’s recyclable).
 But first, snap a photo.
 You earned it.

 Do you savor the sense of accomplishment of leaving the planet a bit cleaner?
 Do you like the idea but prefer something more strenuous, a chance to work up a sweat?
 Try plogging!

 This article was originally published on May 9, 2018.